 We have excellent news for Digital Nomads who want to make their move to Costa Rica!
 On July 04, 2022, the president of Costa Rica, Rodrigo Chaves, signed off on the implementing regulations (Ley 10.008), which is believed to be a key to the tourism recovery from the pandemic.
 This law is now fully effective!

 So now, anyone may live in Costa Rica while working remotely outside the country with a calm mind.
-Unlike a tourist visa, this type of visa allows for a longer stay in the country.
+Unlike a tourist visa, this visa allows for a longer stay in the country.

 What kind of jobs is possible for a digital nomads visa in Costa Rica?